Understanding Bankruptcy

 What happens when you need to declare bankruptcy in Canada?

 The reasons for declaring bankruptcy in Canada vary by household.
-Job loss, divorce, economic fallout from the pandemic, and simply not following a budget can all lead to bankruptcy.
-Bad things happen to good people, and events during the past two years have certainly been challenging.
+Job loss, divorce, cost of living, high interest rates, and simply not following a budget can all lead to bankruptcy.
+Bad things can happen to good people, and events during the past few years have certainly been challenging.

+Financial hardship can happen to anyone.
+Even responsible people may find themselves overwhelmed by debt due to circumstances beyond their control.
 This guide can help you understand how bankruptcy works in Canada, what you can expect when you file, and what will happen once your filing is complete.
-In this guide, we’ll focus on personal bankruptcy, however, there are other types of bankruptcies for small businesses and corporations.
+In this guide, we’ll focus on personal bankruptcy; however, there are other types of bankruptcies for small businesses and corporations.

 What is bankruptcy?